jorzel/hashnode/clioms29o00050al4fn3m7n16.md

 }
 ```

 As you can see `DefaultDownloadService` is dependent on `DownloaderRepository` class.
-However, `DownloaderRepository` is an interface that does not reveal the implementation.
+However, `DownloaderRepository` is an interface that does not reveal the implementation details.
 As a result, our application service does not have any knowledge about infrastructure components.

 ## Repository implementations